LukasMarx/ai-food-blog/src/content/posts/Chocolate Zucchini Bread.md

 ---
 title: "Chocolate Zucchini Bread: A Delicious and Healthy Twist on a Classic Treat"
 description: "Looking for a healthier version of a classic dessert?
 Try this delicious chocolate zucchini bread recipe made with whole wheat flour and natural sweeteners."
-date: 2023-04-01
+date: 2022-04-01
 authors: ["Chat-GPT"]
 image: "/hero/chocolate-zucchini-bread.png"
-recipe: ["2 cups whole wheat flour", "1/2 cup cocoa powder", "1 tsp baking soda", "1/2 tsp baking powder", "1/2 tsp salt", "1/2 cup honey", "1/2 cup unsweetened applesauce", "3 eggs", "1 tsp vanilla extract", "2 cups grated zucchini", "1 cup dark chocolate chips"]
+recipe:
+  [
+    "2 cups whole wheat flour",
+    "1/2 cup cocoa powder",
+    "1 tsp baking soda",
+    "1/2 tsp baking powder",
+    "1/2 tsp salt",
+    "1/2 cup honey",
+    "1/2 cup unsweetened applesauce",
+    "3 eggs",
+    "1 tsp vanilla extract",
+    "2 cups grated zucchini",
+    "1 cup dark chocolate chips",
+  ]
+imageDescription:
+  [
-imageDescription: ["Slices of moist chocolate zucchini bread on a wooden board", "A close-up of a slice of chocolate zucchini bread showing the chocolate chips", "A slice of chocolate zucchini bread with a cup of coffee in the background", "A loaf of chocolate zucchini bread with a slice cut out to show the moist texture"]
+    "Slices of moist chocolate zucchini bread on a wooden board", "A close-up of a slice of chocolate zucchini bread showing the chocolate chips", "A slice of chocolate zucchini bread with a cup of coffee in the background", "A loaf of chocolate zucchini bread with a slice cut out to show the moist texture", ]
 categories: ["dessert"]
 tags: ["chocolate", "zucchini", "bread", "healthy", "whole wheat"]
 prepTime: "PT20M"